Silent Minute

-The Silent Minute was an historic movement begun in the United Kingdom by Major Wellesley Tudor Pole O.B.E. in 1940.
-It continues today as a London-based charity following its revival by Dorothy Forster.
+The Silent Minute was an historic movement begun in the United Kingdom by Wellesley Tudor Pole. in 1940.
 During the Second World War people would unite in meditation, prayer or focus (each according to their own belief) and consciously will for peace to prevail.
-This dedicated minute received the direct support of King George VI, Sir Winston Churchill and his Parliamentary Cabinet.
-It was also recognized by U.S. President Franklin D. Roosevelt and observed on land and at sea on the battlefields, in air raid shelters and in hospitals.
-With Churchill’s support, the BBC, on Sunday, November 10, 1940, began to play the bells of Big Ben on the radio as a signal for the Silent Minute to begin.
+This dedicated minute received the direct support of King George VI, Winston Churchill and his Parliamentary Cabinet.
+It was also recognised by U.S. President Franklin D. Roosevelt and observed on land and at sea on the battlefields, in air raid shelters and in hospitals.
+With Churchill’s support, the BBC, on Sunday, 10 November 1940, began to play the bells of Big Ben on the radio as a signal for the Silent Minute to begin.

 History

 The idea was developed in Britain in the Second World War, initially from an idea by Major Wellesley Tudor Pole.
 People were asked to devote one minute of prayer for peace at nine o’clock each evening.
 He said:

-“There is no power on earth that can withstand the united cooperation on spiritual levels of men and women of goodwill everywhere.
-It is for this reason that the continued and widespread observance of the Silent Minute is of such vital importance in the interest of human welfare.”
+There is no power on earth that can withstand the united cooperation on spiritual levels of men and women of goodwill everywhere.
+It is for this reason that the continued and widespread observance of the Silent Minute is of such vital importance in the interest of human welfare.